syntasso/kratix-docs/docs/workshop/part-i/02-installing-a-promise.md

 build their platforms incrementally.
 Promises are what allow the Platform to provide anything-as-a-Service, and are composed of mainly three pieces:

-- A set of dependencies that needs to be installed on any Worker cluster intending to run the Promise workload.
+- A set of Dependencies that needs to be installed on any Worker cluster intending to run the Promise workload.
 - An API exposing to the user of the Platform the configuration options they have when requesting the service provided by the Promise.